LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 end
 ```

+### Controller Challenges
+For each section below: generate a new controller, methods to reach, and routes.

+### Joke
+- As a user, I can go to the url 'localhost:3000/question' and see the set-up for a joke.
+- As a user, I can go to the url 'localhost:3000/answer' and see the punchline to the joke.

-#### The View
+## The View

 So far our routes and controllers are only returning a basic string from the controller method.
-The generate controller command also creates a place for us to make more complex views.
+But, the generate controller command also creates a place for us to make more complex views.

 The generate command creates a directory in the `app/views` named after our controller.
-Inside this folder create a new file called `question.html.erb`
+Inside this folder create a _new file_ called `question.html.erb`
 - `question` references the name of the method in the controller
 - `erb` extension stands for `embedded ruby`.
 It means that these views can have Ruby values in them and even evaluate some Ruby logic!